accepton/accepton-apple/README.md

 Wip

 ## Low Level Primitives
-You may create more customized solutions through using the lower level api's:
   * [AcceptOnAPI](./docs/AcceptOnAPI.md) - The raw low-level networking API to talk to *AcceptOn*

 ## Libraries Used